Redundancies and restructuring of the workplace following COVID-19

-As noted above, collective consultation will be required when an employer proposes to dismiss 20 or more employees within a 90 day period.
-This relates to situations regarding both redundancies and if employers are trying to change employee terms as discussed above.
+Collective consultation will be required when an employer proposes to dismiss 20 or more employees within a 90-day period.
+This relates to both redundancies and if employers are trying to change employee terms as discussed above.

-If collective consultation is required then consultation must start a minimum of 30 days prior to the first dismissal when between 20-99 dismissals are proposed or 45 days prior when 100 or more dismissals are proposed.
+If this is required then consultation must start a minimum of 30 days prior to the first dismissal, when between 20-99 dismissals are proposed, or 45 days prior when 100 or more dismissals are proposed.

 How has the Coronavirus Job Retention Scheme impacted redundancy procedures?

-The usual rules around redundancy have not changed however, in light of the crisis and whilst the furlough scheme is in place there are additional considerations that employers will need to consider:
+The usual rules around redundancy have not changed however, while the furlough scheme is in place there are additional considerations that employers will need to consider, including:

-- If members of staff are still furloughed and an employer wishes to commence a redundancy consultation process then they will need to consider the logistics of conducting such a process remotely.
-Collective consultation with employee representatives may be conducted remotely provided that everyone has access to the appropriate technology.
+- Remote working logistics.
+If an employer wishes to commence a redundancy consultation process, then they will need to consider the logistics of conducting it remotely and ensure all parties have access to the appropriate technology.

-- Ultimately, dismissing employees by reason of redundancy could lead to a claim for unfair dismissal if the correct procedure is not followed and employers did not properly consider an alternative.
-Whilst the scheme is still operating an alternative could be retaining the employee on the furlough scheme and so this should be considered as an option.
+- Potential unfair dismissal claims.
+Dismissing employees by reason of redundancy could lead to a claim for unfair dismissal if the correct procedure is not followed and employers did not properly consider an alternative.
+Whilst the scheme is still operating an alternative could be retaining the employee on the furlough scheme.

 What notice pay does an employer need to pay to an employee who is on furlough leave?

-What do employers need to pay as redundancy pay and has this been affected by Coronavirus?
+What do employers need to pay as redundancy pay and has coronavirus affected this?